Create a Shipping Label

 png | PNG image file | PNG images are great for embedding in emails, web pages, or mobile apps. |

-zpl | Zebra Printer file | If you print labels using a Zebra Printer, then ZPL is probably the best file format to use. |
+zpl | Zebra Printer file | If you print labels using a Zebra Printer, then ZPL is probably the best file format to use.
+However, please note that not all carriers support the ZPL format. |

 Copy the curl request below and replace the __YOUR_LABEL_URL_HERE__

-placeholder with the URL of the label format you wish to download:
+placeholder with the URL of the label format you wish to download.

 .
-See Download a Label for more details.
+See Download a Label for more details. - Create a return label with an outgoing label: You can create return labels by setting